jitterted/ensembler/project.md

 * Member Registration
     + Collect info for participants
     + Store a link to the video recording, only available to those who were participants of that Huddle
-    + Limit registration to 5 per huddle in UI
+    + Limit registration to 5 per ensemble in UI

 # Registration Scenarios